bannou/aws-clf-c02/2- Storage, Networking and Databases/1-storage-technology-and-services.md

 #### HDD

-Used for high Throughput
+Used for high Throughput.

 ##### Throughput optimized

-Useful for big data
+Useful for big data.

 ##### Cold HDD

-Lowest storage cost
+Lowest storage cost.

 ### Snapshots

-Capturing the perfect state of a volume
+Capturing the perfect state of a volume.

 - incremental: saves only the changes from last snapshot
 - cross-region Replication